jaf333/iron-ledger/backend/README.md

-# Gym Log (backend)
+# IronLedger (backend)

 ## Local development

-Setup local environment for the development process in the current directory `gym-log/backend`.
+Setup local environment for the development process in the current directory `iron-ledger/backend`.

 Create and Activate virtual environment: